forknote/forknote.net/content/documentation/cryptonote-generator/extensions.md

 ## Changes

 Key | Description
-action | Available options: replace, add_above, add_bellow, delete
+action | Available options: replace, add_above, add_below, delete
 marker | Place in the file where to perform the "action" parameters | "text" - array of strings, used as new or added text.
 Use %s for variables<br />"var" - variable from the configuration file